apple/foundationdb/documentation/sphinx/source/developer-guide.rst

    * Ask all other proxies for their most recent committed version (the largest version they received from the master for which it successfully wrote the transactions to the transaction log system).
    * Send a message to the transaction log system to verify that it is still writable.
 This is to prevent that we fetch read versions from a proxy that has been declared to be dead.
 #.
 It will then take the largest committed version from all proxies (including its own) and send it back to the clients.

+Checking whether the log-system is still writeable can be especially expensive if a clusters runs in a multi-region configuration.
+If a user is fine to sacrafice strict serializability they can use :ref:`option-causal-read-risky <api-python-option-set-causal-read-risky>`.

 Conflict Detection
 ~~~~~~~~~~~~~~~~~~